Thursday, October 30, 2008

 Regarding Acts, how do I apply this to myself?

 Acts covers much.
 So for this moment, I focus in on one word that stuck out for me as I was thinking about what to write here.
-(I like it when we do the passage meditations in class.)
-The NIV uses the word "awe" in Acts 2:43, which is apparently not an exact translation though.
+(I like it when we do the passage meditations in class!)
+The NIV uses the word "awe" in Acts 2:43.
 Witnessing to people about the reality of Jesus, what is necessary is that I am living by His love, and that in His love I am in awe of Him for His love.
 Jesus, the One who died to save people, did so because He loves people.
 May I ever increase in my awe of His love.

 Regarding Acts, how do I apply this to my community?

 I will do so right here in a direct manner.
-Anyone who happens to be reading my New Testament journal here, I can tell you that I am interested in biblical details, and I am interested in biblical history, because I love Jesus.
-The many messages in Acts are important, which deal with subjects such as the Ascension, repentance, justice, and the "Church."
-If you would like to contemplate one message now about my proclamation about Jesus, my message here is that Jesus loves you.
-The love of Jesus is why I can, and why I want to tell people about Jesus, in whatever community He has me in here.
+For anyone who happens to be reading my New Testament overview here, I can tell you that I am interested in biblical details, and I am interested in biblical history, because I love Jesus.
+The many messages in Acts are important, starting with the critical subject of salvation.
+And there is the ascension, repentance, baptism, justice, and the "Church."

 Hunter Irvine